josephsenior/Grinta-Agent/.openhands/microagents/repo.md

 #### Adding User Settings:

-- To add a new user setting to OpenHands, follow these steps:
+- To add a new user setting to Forge, follow these steps:
   1. Add the setting to the frontend:
      - Add the setting to the `Settings` type in `frontend/src/types/settings.ts`
      - Add the setting to the `ApiSettings` type in the same file